Carl Nassib, a defensive lineman for the Las Vegas Raiders in the NFL, has come out in an Instagram post.

 He was drafted by the Cleveland Browns in 2016.
 He would become a starter by his second season, but was waived by the tumultuous team after the 2017 season.
 He went to the Tampa Bay Buccaneers, where he doubled as a defensive end and outside linebacker.
 He set career highs in tackles for loss and sacks in his first season with the team.

-In 2019, he signed with the Raiders, who were just moving to Las Vegas from Oakland.
-His contract was for three years and $25 million, making this upcoming season a contract year for him.
+In 2020, he signed with the Raiders, who were just moving to Las Vegas from Oakland.
+His contract was for three years and $25 million.

 Carl has recorded 20.5 sacks, 147 combined tackles, and 3 forced fumbles in five professional seasons.